Econac 100 mg suppositories

 Wash your hands.

-If you (or someone else) use too many Econac Suppositories, you may experience headache, feeling sick, vomiting, stomach pain, black colored stools, diarrhea, fainting, seizures or even kidney or liver damage in sever cases.
+If you (or someone else) use too many Diclofenac Sodium Suppositories, you may experience headache, feeling sick, vomiting, stomach pain, black colored stools, diarrhea, fainting, seizures or even kidney or liver damage in sever cases.
 In such situations contact your doctor, or nearest hospital, immediately for advice.
 Bring the remaining suppositories with you.

-If you forget to use Econac Suppositories:
+If you forget to use Diclofenac Sodium Suppositories:

 If you miss a dose, leave it out and use the next dose whenever it is due.
 After that, just carry on as before.
 Do not take a double dose to make up for a forgotten dose.